andres2901/StarCrew/README.md

 ## Main commands

-The tool is composed of seven main commands.
+The wrapper is composed of seven main commands.
 Most of these commands are sequential (meaning they must be run in a specific order) while others can be executed independently for specific purposes.
-The only command that is required for the rest of the workflow and must always be run first is the `StarClust Initialize` command, which generates the dedicated project folder.
+The only command that is required for the rest of the workflow and must always be run first is the `StarCREW Initialize` command, which generates the dedicated project folder.

 ### Initialize

 ```
 Script to organize the working directory to run the subsequent commands in the workflow.

-Syntax: StarClust Initialize [ -help ] -f <filte_path> -g <file_path> [ -m <string> -gc <integer> -r <integer> -mg <integer> -o <string> -b <file_path> -s <character> -c <file_path> -M <file_path> --overwrite ]"
+Syntax: StarCREW Initialize [ -help ] -f <filte_path> -g <file_path> [ -m <string> -gc <integer> -r <integer> -mg <integer> -o <string> -b <file_path> -s <character> -c <file_path> -M <file_path> --overwrite ]"

 Required args:
 -f, --fasta:  multifasta file wih the elements to study.